linnarsson-lab/ceftools/README.md

 ## Synopsis

-Commands that have been implemented so far

-	cef help			- print help for the cef command cef info            - overview of file contents cef add 			- add attribute or header with constant value cef rename			- rename attribute
+	cef help			- print help for the cef command cef info            - overview of file contents cef view			- interactively navigate the matrix cef transpose 		- transpose the file
+	cef sort			- sort by row attribute or by specific column cef add 			- add attribute or header with constant value cef rename			- rename attribute
 	cef drop 			- drop attribute(s) or header(s)
 	cef import			- import from STRT
-	cef rescale			- rescale rows (rpkm, tpm or log-transformed) cef join		  	- join two datasets by given attributes cef sort			- sort by row attribute or by specific column cef transpose 		- transpose the file
-	cef select			- select rows that match given criteria cef aggregate		- calculate aggregate statistics for every row cef view			- interactively navigate the matrix
+	cef rescale			- rescale rows (rpkm, tpm or log-transformed) cef join		  	- join two datasets by given attributes cef select			- select rows that match given criteria cef aggregate		- calculate aggregate statistics for every row

 Commands operate on rows by default.
 For example `drop` can be used to remove row attributes, but not column attributes.
 Use the global `--bycol` flag to operate instead on columns.
 For example, to remove column attribute `Gene` then sort on column attribute `Length`: